Housatonic River: PCBs

 Negotiations regarding how to clean up the contaminated areas south of Pittsfield continued for many years following the initial Superfund site designations, involving GE, EPA, local governments, citizen groups and other stakeholders.
 In February 2020 EPA announced a settlement agreement involving GE, EPA and most of the concerned parties, to remove contaminated sediment from the river.
 Following a public comment period, EPA issued a permit in December 2020 for the final cleanup phase.
 In 2021 two of the citizen groups that were parties to the settlement filed an appeal of the permit, criticizing the design of the planned landfill.
 In February 2022 the US Environmental Appeals Board (EAB) denied the permit appeal.
 Two citizen groups appealed the EAB decision to the First Circuit Court of Appeals, and in July 2023 the court rejected the plaintiffs' challenge.

 In March 2025 EPA issued a conditional approval for GE's proposed disposal facility for low-level contaminated materials in the Town of Lee.
-Site preparation activities are expected to start in late 2025.
+As of 2026 the disposal facility in Lee is under construction.
 Highly contaminated soil will be removed and shipped to federally approved facilities outside the state.